pygame/pygame/README.rst

 |AppVeyorBuild| |PyPiVersion| |PyPiLicense|
 |Python3| |GithubCommits| |BlackFormatBadge|

-pygame_ is a free and open-source cross-platform library for the development of multimedia applications like video games using Python.
+Pygame_ is a free and open-source cross-platform library for the development of multimedia applications like video games using Python.
 It uses the `Simple DirectMedia Layer library`_ and several other popular libraries to abstract the most common functions, making writing